v1shal-yadav/Learn-JS/README.md

         ... handling error
     }

-## Sync in JS
+## Sync in JS:

 ### Synchronous
 * Synchronous means the code runs in a particular sequence of instructions given in the program.
 * Each instruction waits for the previous instruction to complete its execution.

 ### Asynchronous
-* Due to synchronous programming, sometimes imp instructions get blocked due to some previous instructions, which causes a delay in the Ul.
+* Due to synchronous programming, sometimes imp instructions get blocked due to some previous instructions, which causes a delay in the UI.
 * Asynchronous code execution allows to execute next instructions immediately and doesn't block the flow.

 ### Callbacks